• Skip to main content

 Ingredients

-• 1 teaspoon garlic purée / ready-chopped garlic
+• 2 garlic cloves or 1 teaspoon garlic purée / ready-chopped garlic

 • 2 tablespoon tomato purée